DrewNF/Scrivere-Tesi-in-Latex/README.md

 ## 4.Copyright

-According to the LICENSE file of the original code,
+According to the LICENSE file of the original code:

-Me and original author hold no liability for any damages;
+  - Me and original author hold no liability for any damages;
-Do not use this on commercial!.
+  - Do not use this on commercial!.

 ## 5.State of the Project